Is Retroactive Jealousy Ruining Your Life?

 Think about your partner and swap yourself with your partner.
-Think about all the good times you have in past relations and how you feel about your relationship.
-At some point, you might even have sexual or romantic relationships, and that’s the same as your partner.
+Think about all the good times you had in your past relations and how you feel about your relationship now.
+You might have had sexual or romantic relationships too – just like your partner.

 3. Don’t snoop

-Do not violate their privacy by snooping into their personal space because it will only destroy all the good things you and your partner have for years.
-It includes checking emails, cell phones, laptops, social media profiles, and more.
+Do not violate your partner’s privacy by snooping into their personal space.
+It will only destroy all the good things you and your partner have built.
+Invading someone’s privacy includes checking emails, cell phones, laptops, social media profiles, voice messages.
+Also – stalking.

 4. Talk it out